Here are answers to questions that prospective graduate students frequently ask.

 - What is the deadline for applying for admission?

 - The application deadline for students is December 1.
 For applications submitted by December 1 but missing components (e.g., GRE scores, letters of recommendation), we encourage applicants to get their materials in as soon as possible.
 Usually, the review committee begins considering application materials in late December/early January, and incomplete applications will not be given any consideration.

 - After you have been admitted and have submitted your intent to register, UC Davis will require official transcripts from each college-level institution you have attended.
 You should upload scanned copies of your transcripts after you have submitted your online application.
 The uploaded transcripts can be unofficial copies.
 The UC Davis Office of Graduate Studies offers more details about transcript submission.

-- Applications may be reviewed up to the first week of February, but they are not given funding priority.
+- Applications may be reviewed in late December/early January, but they are not given funding priority.
 Please plan accordingly and order your transcripts with ample time to upload them to your application.